-The District and the Association agree on the following as the Elements to be applied when equitably distributing workloads at each school site, and that these Elements are to be included in a Workload model pursuant to this Section,
+The District and the Association agree on the following as the Elements to be applied when equitably distributing workloads at each school site, and that these Elements are to be included in a Workload model pursuant to this Section, noting that such assignments shall conform to the caseload totals identified in this Article.

-Specialized Academic Instruction Includes direct instruction and indirect service such as consultation with general education teachers, co-teaching, modification/adaptation of curriculum, and planning with related service providers.
+Specialized Academic Instruction - Includes direct instruction and indirect service such as consultation with general education teachers, co-teaching, modification/adaptation of curriculum, and planning with related service providers.